fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Chinese-American Food
 - _HAE_, 169-78 (7: Food Habits and Racial Thinking).
-- Anne Mendelson, _Chow Chop Suey_, 24-71.
+- Anne Mendelson, _Chow Chop Suey_, 24-40.
 - Samantha Barbas, “‘I’ll Take Chop Suey’: Restaurants as Agents of Culinary and Cultural Change”, _The Journal of Popular Culture_, 36.4 (2003): 669–86.

-{% include alert.html class='danger' title='Reading response' text="
+{% include alert.html class='warning' title='No reading response' text="
-You're sitting at a Chinese restaurant with friends.
-Someone asks what you learned about Chinese food in America and its relationship to American food.
-What will you say to them?
+Nothing due specifically on these readings today.
+But you should discuss them in your weekly reflection.
 "%}